-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS 2 CFR 200.511(b) JUNE 30, 2017
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS 2 CFR 200.511(b) JUNE 30, 2018

-Finding Number Finding Summary Status Additional Information 2016-001 Finding first reported in 2015.
+Finding Number Finding Summary Status Additional Information 2017-001 Finding first reported in 2015.
 Ohio Rev. Code § 117.38 and Ohio Admin.
 Code § 117-2-03(B) for reporting on a basis other than accounting principles generally accepted in the United States of America.
-Not corrected and reissued as Finding 2017-001 in this report.
-Please refer to Officials' Response to Finding 2017-001.
+Not corrected and reissued as Finding 2018-001 in this report.
+This issue is due to the District choosing to file on a cash basis of accounting due to the additional costs of preparing the financial statements according to Generally Accepted Accounting Principles (GAAP).